Lonhyn Tsehelsky

 Lonhyn Tsehelsky (Лонги́н Цеге́льський 29 July 1875 – 30 December 1950) was a Ukrainian lawyer, journalist and political leader who served in the Austrian parliament, who became Secretary of Internal Affairs and the Secretary of Foreign Affairs within the government of the Western Ukrainian People's Republic, and who was one of the founders of the Ukrainian Congress Committee of America.

 Biography

 Life under Austria

 Tsehelsky was born into a priest's family in Kaminka-Strumylova, Austrian-ruled Galicia in 1875.
-After completing a law degree at the University of Lviv, where he founded a Ukrainian student organization, he became involved in Ukrainian politics, organized agrarian strikes of Ukrainian workers in 1902, edited the largest Ukrainian-newspaper (Dilo) and in 1907 was elected to the Austrian parliament and to the Galician Diet in 1913.
+After completing a law degree at the University of Lviv, where he founded a Ukrainian student organization, he became involved in Ukrainian politics, organized agrarian strikes of Ukrainian workers in 1902, edited the largest Ukrainian-newspaper, Dilo, and in 1907 was elected to the Austrian parliament and to the Galician Diet in 1913.
 When the first world war began he helped to organize the Ukrainian Sich Riflemen, a Ukrainian unit within the Austro-Hungarian Army.

-Longin Tsegelsky mentioned in the "Talergofskiy almanac", as a prosecution witness at the Second Viennese process, the results of which were condemned to death 24 Galician-Russian public figure.
+Lonhyn Tsehelsky mentioned in the "Talerhof almanac", as a prosecution witness at the Second Vienna process, which resulted in the condemnation to death of 24 Galician-Russian public figures.